AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 Additionally, if Dynamic Media is enabled in your environment:

-* [Image profiles](dynamic/image-profiles.md) allow you to apply specific cropping (**[!UICONTROL Smart Cropping]** and pixel cropping) and sharpening configuration to the uploaded assets
+* [Image profiles](dynamic-media/image-profiles.md) allow you to apply specific cropping (**[!UICONTROL Smart Cropping]** and pixel cropping) and sharpening configuration to the uploaded assets
-* [Video profiles](dynamic/video-profiles.md) allow you to apply specific video encoding profiles (resolution, format, parameters)
+* [Video profiles](dynamic-media/video-profiles.md) allow you to apply specific video encoding profiles (resolution, format, parameters)

 > [!NOTE]
 >
-> Dynamic Media cropping and other operations on assets are non-destructive, i.e., they do not change the uploaded original, but instead provide parameters for cropping or media transformation to be done when delivering the assets
+> Dynamic Media cropping and other operations on assets are non-destructive, that is, they do not change the uploaded original, but instead provide parameters for cropping or media transformation to be done when delivering the assets

 For folders that have a processing profile assigned, the profile name appears on the thumbnail in the card view.
-In the list view, the profile name appears in the **Processing Profile** column.
+In the list view, the profile name appears in the **[!UICONTROL Processing Profile]** column.

 ## Upload or ingest assets using APIs {#upload-using-apis}